hashicorp/terraform-provider-aws/website/docs/r/storagegateway_smb_file_share.html.markdown

 * `object_acl` - (Optional) Access Control List permission for S3 bucket objects.
 Defaults to `private`.
 * `read_only` - (Optional) Boolean to indicate write status of file share.
 File share does not accept writes if `true`.
 Defaults to `false`.
 * `requester_pays` - (Optional) Boolean who pays the cost of the request and the data download from the Amazon S3 bucket.
 Set this value to `true` if you want the requester to pay instead of the bucket owner.
 Defaults to `false`.
+* `smb_acl_enabled` - (Optional) Set this value to `true` to enable ACL (access control list) on the SMB fileshare.
+Set it to `false` to map file and directory permissions to the POSIX permissions.
+This setting applies only to `ActiveDirectory` authentication type.
 * `valid_user_list` - (Optional) A list of users in the Active Directory that are allowed to access the file share.
 Only valid if `authentication` is set to `ActiveDirectory`.
 * `tags` - (Optional) Key-value map of resource tags